I-70 Mountain Corridor

-The Colorado Department of Transportation will use 4P (Project Priority Programming Process) to program specific Tier 2 projects into the Statewide Transportation Improvement Program (STIP).
+The Colorado Department of Transportation uses its 4P (Project Priority Programming Process) to program specific Tier 2 projects into the Statewide Transportation Improvement Program (STIP).
 Stakeholders have a role in the process by providing input on project priorities.
 For the I-70 Mountain Corridor, CDOT has committed to specifically include the Collaborative Effort team members in discussions of project priorities.
 As projects are implemented, CDOT has committed to follow the I-70 Mountain Corridor Context Sensitive Solutions process to make Tier 2 decisions in a collaborative manner with stakeholders.
-The agencies also have signed and will follow conditions of other formal agreements developed during the PEIS to protect streams, wildlife, and historic properties in implementing Tier 2 projects.
-The Record of Decision contains an expanded discussion of mitigation strategies to be followed in Tier 2 NEPA processes.
+The agencies also have signed and will follow conditions of other formal agreements and mitigation strategies developed during the PEIS to protect streams, wildlife, and historic properties in implementing Tier 2 projects.

 See below for documents related to the overall corridor.
 See Current Projects page for specific projects within the corridor.

 I-70 Mountain Corridor Highway Design Speed Study (55 mph vs 65 mph options)